 Do you want to know the easiest way to create 3D tanks and vessels inside AutoCAD?
 Good news, we have a new block library that will make allow you to develop a custom tank or vessel size by stretching it to the desired size.

-If you have AutoCAD 2010 through 2019 (even AutoCAD LT), you can take advantage of dynamic blocks … and within the library we are offering are 8 sets of dynamic blocks including storage tanks, pressure vessels and silos, all suited for preliminary design stages and estimates.
+If you have AutoCAD 2010 through the latest release (even AutoCAD LT), you can take advantage of dynamic blocks … and within the library we are offering are 8 sets of dynamic blocks including storage tanks, pressure vessels and silos, all suited for preliminary design stages and estimates.
 The libraries are also available in both Metric and Imperial units.

 If that wasn’t enough, we have also added bill of materials functionality so you can create a schedule which will report how many tanks along with their dimensional details.

 Copy the 3D Dynamic Tanks.dwg file on your working folder.

 Type ADCENTER, and look for 3D Dynamic Tanks.dwg.
 Drag & drop the desired dynamic block.

 3D Dynamic Tanks – how it works:

 Upon the insertion, these 3D tanks can be stretched, using the dynamic block grips.
 Brackets and legs can be configured using visibility states.

 Video above shows how easy it is to create tanks and vessels in AutoCAD or even in LT.

 Each block has automatically populated attribute fields including tank capacity (m3 and US gallons), outside diameter, length, height, tank area, double wall thickness (for dual or jacketed insulated walls) which can be used for reporting and scheduling.